Priscilla Mitchell: Biography

-released in 1965, becoming number 1 on the country charts.
+released in 1965, becoming number one on the country charts.

-Priscilla graduated from Sprayberry High School in Marietta, Georgia in 1959.
+Priscilla graduated from Sprayberry High School in Marietta, Georgia, in 1959.

-Priscilla Mitchell was married to country singer, songwriter, actor, and session guitarist Jerry Reed from 1959 until his death on September 1, 2008; together they had two daughters who are also country singers.
+Priscilla Mitchell was married to country singer, songwriter, actor, and session guitarist Jerry Reed from 1959 until his death on September 1, 2008; together, they had two daughters, Seidina Ann Hubbard, and Charlotte Elaine (Lottie) Zavala, who are also country singers.

-The songs "It Comes and Goes" and "I Want That Boy" she also recorded under the name "Sadina".
+The songs "It Comes and Goes" and "I Want That Boy" were also recorded by her under the name "Sadina".

 Mitchell died on September 24, 2014, following a short illness, six days after her 73rd birthday.
-She is survived by her daughters, her sister and her two grandchildren.
+She is survived by her daughters, her sister, and her two grandchildren.